-R3-6.3 The CSP shall establish, implement and maintain systems and procedures that are adequate to safeguard the security, integrity and confidentiality of information, taking into account the nature of the information in question;

-The CSP shall establish, implement and maintain adequate policies and procedures designed to ensure compliance with its obligations under the Act, any Regulations issued thereunder and these Rules as well as with its obligations under other applicable legislation, in particular the Prevention of Money Laundering Act, the Regulations issued thereunder and the Implementing Procedures issued by the FIAU, as well as to detect the associated risks, and shall put in place adequate measures and procedures designed to minimise such risk and to enable the MFSA to exercise its powers effectively.

-The CSP shall regularly monitor and, at least every 6 months, evaluate the adequacy and effectiveness of its systems, internal control mechanisms and arrangements established in accordance with this sub-section and to comply with R3-2.4.
-Furthermore the CSP shall prepare an annual report to the Board, or as part of the business record for an individual.
+- R3-6.3 The CSP shall establish, implement and maintain systems and procedures that are adequate to safeguard the security, integrity and confidentiality of information, taking into account the nature of the information in question; - R3-6.4 The CSP shall establish, implement and maintain adequate policies and procedures designed to ensure compliance with its obligations under the Act, any Regulations issued thereunder and these Rules as well as with its obligations under other applicable legislation, in particular the Prevention of Money Laundering Act, the Regulations issued thereunder and the Implementing Procedures issued by the FIAU, as well as to detect the associated risks, and shall put in place adequate measures and procedures its powers effectively. - R3-6.5 The CSP shall regularly monitor and, at least annually, evaluate the adequacy and effectiveness of its systems, internal control mechanisms and arrangements established in accordance with this sub-section and to comply with R3-2.4.
+Furthermore, the CSP shall prepare an annual report to the Board, or as part of the business record for an individual.
 Such report should be made available to the MFSA on request and should also include the appropriate measures put in place to address any deficiencies.

-R3-66

-Competence and Effective Management
+R3-6.6 Competence and Effe ctive Management -------- --------------------- ------------------

-The CSP shall:

-- a) Understand and comply with its contractual and other legal obligations; - b) Identify and act in each client's best interest and deal properly with managing and mitigating any conflict of interest between clients or between itself and a client; - c) Keep the affairs of clients confidential except where disclosure of information is required or permitted by law or by guidance published by the Authority, or authorised by the person(s) to whom the duty of confidentiality is owed; and - d) Record and monitor compliance with the Act, any regulations issued thereunder and with these Rules.

-Where the CSP is a legal person, such person shall be effectively directed or managed by at least two individuals in satisfaction of the dual control principle.

-Persons acting as directors shall discharge all their duties and responsibilities in relation to the company and to comply with the law and principles of the good corporate governance and any applicable Codes, guidance or regulations including fully participating in all board decisions, being informed regarding the business of the CSP and taking such decisions in the best interests of the CSP and its clients.
-Decisions shall be taken by at least 2 directors.

-Further to R3-6.6.2 and R3-6.6.3, where there are more than two individuals directing the business, both persons' judgments must be engaged in order that major errors leading to difficulties for the undertaking are less likely to occur.
+- R3-6.6.1 The CSP shall: - a) Understand and comply with its contractual and other legal obligations; - b) Identify and act in each client's best interest and deal properly with managing and mitigating any conflict of interest between clients or between itself and a client; - c) Keep the affairs of clients confidential except where disclosure of information is required or permitted by law or by guidance published by the Authority, or authorised by the person(s) to whom the duty of confidentiality is owed; and - d) Record and monitor compliance with the Act, any Regulations issued thereunder and with these Rules. - R3-6.6.2 Where the CSP is a Legal Person, such person shall be effectively directed or managed by at least two individuals in satisfaction of the dual control principle. - R3-6.6.3 Persons acting as directors shall discharge all their duties and responsibilities in relation to the company and to comply with the law and principles of the good corporate governance and any applicable Codes, guidance or Regulations including fully participating in all board decisions, being informed regarding the business of the CSP and taking such decisions in the best interests of the CSP and its clients.
+Decisions shall be taken by at least two (2) directors. - R3-6.6.4 Further to R3-6.6.2 and R3-6.6.3, where there are more than two individuals directing the business, a minimum of two persons' judgments must be engaged in order that major errors leading to difficulties for the undertaking are less likely to occur.
 Similarly, both persons must have sufficient experience and knowledge of the business and the necessary personal qualities to detect and resist any imprudence, dishonesty or other irregularities by the other person.
-Thus, where a single individual is particularly dominant in an undertaking this will raise doubts about the fulfilment of the criterion.

-Where the CSP employs staff, such CSP shall ensure that staff are suitably chosen, effectively trained, managed and monitored to comply with these rules.
+Thus, where a single individual is particularly dominant in an undertaking this will raise doubts about the fulfilment of the criterion. - R3-6.6.5 Where the CSP employs staff, such CSP shall ensure that staff are suitably chosen, effectively trained, managed and monitored to comply with these rules.
 The CSP shall ensure that the responsibilities and authority of each member of staff are clear and appropriate to his or her qualifications and experience and that staff receive any training which is necessary for their roles.